mehdijamali/record-service-api/README.md

 # Record Service API
-Records Service API is a RESTful API that returns information from a MongoDB database about some records.
+Record Service API is a RESTful API that returns information from a MongoDB database about some records.
 Some filtering options between two dates and for a specific period, as well as maximum and minimum count values, are available.

 ### Live Demo